dcaulton/cv_worker/README.md

 ## What steps are needed to set up a system to run cv_worker?
 - Initially the owner of a WORKER NODE (say a raspberry pi, packaged with an intel movidius neural compute stick, local disk storage, etc) decides he wants to set up a neural network for recognizing hieroglyphics in images.
 - First a neural network is trained on this input on BUILD SYSTEM, let's say a desktop macintosh computer with an external GPU.
 - WORKER NODE is provisioned at the physical and os package level, including the configuring of those special resources like GPUs.
-Work is complete when install requirements are satisfied and WORkER NODE boots up to the os.
+Work is complete when install requirements are satisfied and WORKER NODE boots up to the os and all special hardware is recognized.
 - cv_worker and all its dependencies are installed on WORKER_NODE
 - cv_worker_config.py is run on WORKER_NODE to set the system up to receive tasks.
 - WORKER NODE is put on the network and is ready to perform work

-If the user is interfacing with WORKER NODE via a third party system, the user registers the system with that third party system.
+If the user is interfacing with WORKER NODE via a third party system, the user registers WORKER NODE with that third party system.
 Or, a clever third party system could be designed to poll for WORKER NODE and automatically start talking with it when it comes up at its expected host/port/ip address.

 ## Install requirements: